sagnikc395/crisp-reproducibility/README.md

 | Gemma Scope SAEs | public | nothing to do |
 | `Qwen/Qwen3-4B-Thinking-2507` (fluency/concept rater) | public | downloaded on first judged eval (~8 GB); skip with `--no-judge` |
 | GitHub personal access token | yours | fine-grained, this repo, **Contents: read and write** — lets the notebook push results back |

-Locally, credentials are read from a `.env` file at the repo root (`echo 'HF_TOKEN=hf_...' >> .env`), so nothing needs exporting per shell.
-On Colab they come from the notebook's 🔑 Secrets panel instead.

 ## Fetch the datasets